Ria424/developers-animatesdk-docs/Library_object/Library15.md

 **namePath** `string`; Specifies the name of the item.
 If the item is in a folder, you can specify its name and path using slash notation.

-**bReplaceCurrentSelection** `boolean?`; pecifies whether to replace the current selection or add the item to the current selection.
+**bReplaceCurrentSelection** `boolean?true`; Specifies whether to replace the current selection or add the item to the current selection.
 The default value is true (replace current selection).
 This parameter is optional.

-**bSelect** `boolean`; Specifies whether to select or deselect an item.
+**bSelect** `boolean?true`; Specifies whether to select or deselect an item.
 The default value is *true* (select).
 This parameter is optional.

 #### Returns